Are Millennials Changing the Workplace?

 How will Millennials change the workplace?
 Well, let’s first explain who Millennials are and why they are usually associated with Gen Z.

-Who are Millennials
+Who Are Millennials

 In 1987, authors William Strauss and Neil Howe coined the term millennials.
 The term was to identify the new millennium because those born in 1982 would be the high school graduating class of 2000.

-Today, Millennials represent 35% of the global workforce, and Gen Z represents around 25%.
+Today, Millennials represent 35% of the global workforce, and Gen Z represents around 13%.
 With the vast majority of our workforce being “Millennials,” there have been many changes to the job market.

 We will use the term Millennial in this article for those born after 1980 in the workforce currently because Gen Z workplace expectations are similar to Millennial workplace expectations.